British American to test tobacco/e-cigarette hybrid

 It is expected to grow to 8.4 billion pounds by 2020, but would still be a fraction of the global cigarette market, worth more than 450 billion pounds.

-Like an e-cigarette, the iFuse heats nicotine-laced liquid into an inhalable vapour, but the vapour passes through a bit of tobacco near the tip that imparts flavour, said Kingsley Wheaton, BAT's managing director of next generation products.
+Like an e-cigarette, the iFuse heats nicotine-laced liquid into an inhalable vapor, but the vapor passes through a bit of tobacco near the tip that imparts flavor, said Kingsley Wheaton, BAT's managing director of next generation products.

-Philip Morris also has a tobacco-based vapour product that uses what it calls Marlboro Heatsticks.
+Philip Morris also has a tobacco-based vapor product that uses what it calls Marlboro Heatsticks.

 The companies say the products are les dangerous than conventional cigarettes because they avoid the burning that causes the release of deadly chemicals.